azsry/phasmophobia_mechanics/README.md

 - Level 2: The ghost interacted with whatever something near you
   - Level 2 EMF spots have a 1-in-4 chance of showing as EMF Level 5, if your ghost has EMF Level 5 as a trait
 - Level 3: The ghost recently threw something near you
+  - Level 3 EMF spots have a 1-in-4 chance of showing as EMF Level 5, if your ghost has EMF Level 5 as a trait
 - Level 4: The ghost appeared there recently
   - This happens at the beginning of hunting phases, and during random appearance events
 - Level 5: Simply used for evidence